Weco Observe

 Track external optimization experiments with Weco's observability platform.
 Get tree visualization, code diffs, and metrics for any LLM-driven optimization loop.

 Weco Observe lets you track experiments from any optimization loop - whether it's an LLM agent running autoresearch, a custom training script, or a manual experimentation workflow.
-Your experiments appear in the same Weco dashboard as regular runs, with tree visualization, code diffs, and multi-metric tracking.
+Your experiments appear in the same Weco dashboard as regular runs, with tree visualization, code diffs, and metric tracking.

 When to use Observe